lsst/dp0-2_lsst_io/dp0-delegate-resources/index.rst

 ..
 This section should provide a brief, top-level description of the page.

-This page includes the guidelines, resources, and activities for DP0 Delegates.
+This page includes the guidelines, resources, and activities for DP0 delegates using the DP0.2 and/or DP0.3 data sets.

 "**DP0 delegates**" are the scientists and students who have accounts in the Rubin Science Platform (RSP) at the Interim Data Facility (IDF; the Google Cloud) during Data Preview 0 (DP0).